 In a pot over medium-low heat, combine the chicken broth and Parmesan rind, season generously with salt, and bring to a simmer, about 10 minutes.
-Add the spinach and stir just until wilted, 1 minute longer.
+Add half of the spinach and stir just until wilted, 1 minute longer.

 Meanwhile, bring another pot of salted water to a boil.
 Add the tortelloni and cook until they float to the top, 5 minutes or according to package instructions.
 Drain and transfer the tortelloni to bowls.